-Encourage your child to approach people with disabilities and ask them questions.
-People are always happy for the opportunity to educate and enlighten an inquisitive child.
-It is the best way to dispel myths and falsehoods, and more importantly, children will not learn to fear people with disabilities.
+1. Encourage your child to approach people with disabilities and ask them questions.
+People are usually happy for the opportunity to educate and enlighten an inquisitive child.
+It is the best way to dispel myths and falsehoods, and more important: children will not learn to fear people with disabilities.

-It’s important to be age appropriate in your discussions.
-For example, if your child has a classmate with a cochlear implant, you can tell a 5-year-old that it is something that helps their friend hear, but with a 10-year-old, you can get into more specific details about how it works.
+2. Be age-appropriate in your discussions.
+For example, if your child has a classmate with a Cochlear implant, you can tell a 5-year-old that it is something that helps their friend hear, but with a 10-year-old, you can get into more specific details about how it works.

 Explain to your children that having a disability doesn’t mean not going to school, making friends, or doing things they enjoy.
 But they may have to do these things a little differently or with some help.
 Just like your children, more than anything else, kids with disabilities want to fit in with their classmates, make friends, and be liked.

-Bring your kids to attend events where people of all abilities are involved and having fun together.
-Last year’s Parapan Am games showed the world how amazing and accomplished people with disabilities are.
+4. Bring your kids to attend events where people of all abilities are involved and having fun together.
+The Parapan Am games in Toronto, for example, showed the world how amazing and accomplished people with disabilities are.
 Children were cheering on athletes who are blind, deaf, and in wheelchairs, just like they would any other athlete representing their country.
 Consider taking your child to a sledge hockey match at a local arena, have them volunteer as a buddy to a child with a disability at school, or go as a family to watch a wheelchair basketball team.

 Take the time to talk to your children about how similarities and differences make us all unique.
 No two snowflakes are the same, and no two people are the same.
 How boring would life be if everyone was the same?
 Patience, understanding, and compassion are values to instill in all children.